tarannumzaman/tarannumzaman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+1. Best Paper Award in IEEE CCWC 2024.
-1. One paper aceepted in FiCloud 2023.
+2. One paper published in IEEE CCWC 2024.
-2. One Paper published in IEEE SoutheastCon2023.
+3. One full Paper and one poster published in IEEE CCNC 2024.

-I am searching for self motivated and hard working MS students in the Software Engineering, Data Mining, and Information Systems.
+I am searching for self-motivated and hard-working MS students in Software Engineering, Data Mining, and Information Systems.

 About Me
 ======